Spot test (lichen): Performing spot tests

 Spot tests may be used individually or in combination.
 The results of a spot tests are typically represented with a short code that includes, in order, (1) a letter indicating the reagent used, (2) a "+" or "−" sign indicating a colour change or lack of colour change, respectively, and (3) a letter or word indicating the colour observed.
 In addition, care should be taken to indicate which part of the lichen was tested.
 For example, "Cortex K+ orange, C−, P−" means the cortex of the test specimen turned orange with application of KOH and did not change under bleach or para-phenylenediamine.
 Similarly, "Medulla K−, KC+R" would indicate the medulla of the lichen was insensitive to application of KOH, but application of KOH followed immediately by bleach caused the medulla to turn red.

 Occasionally, it takes some time for the colour reaction to develop.
 For example, in certain Cladonia species, the PD reaction with fumarprotocetraric acid can take up to half a minute.
 In contrast, the reactions with C and KC are usually fleeting and occur within a second of applying the reagent, so a colour change can easily be missed.
 There are several possible reasons that an anticipated test result does not occur.
 Causes include old and chemically inactive reagents, and low concentrations of lichen substances in the sample.
 If the colour of the thallus is dark, a colour change might be obscured, and other techniques are more appropriate, like the filter paper technique.

 Other tests

 It may sometimes be useful to perform other diagnostic measures in addition to spot tests.
 For example, some lichen metabolites fluoresce under ultraviolet radiation such that exposing certain parts of the lichen to a UV light source can reveal the presence or absence of those metabolites similarly to spot tests.
 Examples of lichen substances that give a bright fluorescence in UV are alectoronic, lobaric, and divaricatic acids, and lichexanthone.
 In some cases, the UV light test can be used to help distinguish between closely related species, such as Cladonia deformis (UV−) and Cladonia sulphurina (UV+, due to presence of squamatic acid).
 Only long-wavelength UV is useful for observing lichens directly.

-More advanced analytical techniques, such as thin layer chromatography, high performance liquid chromatography, and mass spectrometry may also be useful in initially characterizing the chemical composition of lichens or when spot tests are unrevealing.
+More advanced analytical techniques, such as thin-layer chromatography, high-performance liquid chromatography, and mass spectrometry may also be useful in initially characterising the chemical composition of lichens or when spot tests are unrevealing.